MdGolam-Kibria/SocialMediaChatApplication/README.md

 - search active users 👥 .
 - implement seen delivered and send time.
 - delete message.
+-Next step is implement image in database after conberting Base 64, and show it
 - update profile  features using UI.<br/>